canonical/pebble/README.md

 For each log target, use the `services` key to specify a list of services to collect logs from.
 In the above example, the `syslog-example` target will collect logs from `svc1` and `svc2`.

-Use the special keyword `all` to match all services.
+Use the special keyword `all` to match all services, including services that might be added in future layers.
 In the above example, `loki-example` will collect logs from all services.

 To remove a service from a log target when merging, prefix the service name with a minus `-`.
 For example, if we have a base layer with
 ```yaml